prisma/specs/errors/Readme.md

 #### Lift commands

 ```
 Oops, ... an error occured!
-Find more info in the error report:
+Find more info in the error reports:
-**prisma-error-TIMESTAMP.md**
+• **prisma-error-TIMESTAMP.md**
+• **prisma-error-TIMESTAMP.zip**

 Please help us fix the problem!

-Copy the error report and paste it as a GitHub issue here:
+Copy the error report and paste it as a GitHub issue:
 **https://www.github.com/prisma/lift/issues**

+Please attach **prisma-error-TIMESTAMP.zip** to the issue too.

 Thanks for helping us making Prisma 2 more stable! 🙏
 ```